apiato/documentation/docs/components/optional-components/configs.md

 - The container-specific config file MUST be named following a specific convention:
   `camelCase` of their Section name followed by `-` and then the `camelCase` of their Container name.
   For example: `mySection-myContainer.php`.
+- Containers MAY have as many config files as they need.

 :::info
 The container config name convention rule is in place to prevent conflicts between third-party packages'